nate-browne/110Project/RENT/README.md

 0. (macOS only) Homebrew.
 You can get it from [this site](https://brew.sh).

-1. `node` and `yarn`.
+1. `node`, `yarn`, and `expo`.
 You should have both from the lab, but you can double check this by typing `node -v` and `yarn --version` into a terminal.
 If you get output, you're good.
-If you don't have either and you use a Mac, type `brew install node` followed by `brew install yarn`.
+If you don't have either and you use a Mac, type `brew install node` followed by `brew install yarn` followed by `yarn global install expo`.
    Windows/Linux users, you're on your own; I know Linux distros have similar package managers to `brew` that you can use.

 2. `python3`.
 This will also install `pip3` for you.
 Installation is available through `brew` I think.